pweingardt/KSPMissionController/README.md

 continue your space program.
 But it will cost you interest.
 At 25% of Your Mission Payouts until you pay off the loan and get back into the Green.

+## New Update On Loans Version MCE .35

+New Loan system.
+Loan system has been changed.
+There are now 3 levels oh loans..
+Default values are.
+25% Reduction(-1 to -25000),
+50% (-25001 to -60000) Reduction and
+75% (-600001 and below)reduction.
+all three values can be edited in
+MCconfig to your desire.

 ##Budgets And Financing: New For .30 and KSP .22

 New Finance Screen that tracks the following